|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At the start of the Pacific War on December 8, 1941 Japanese aircraft attacked targets on Luzon including Camp John Hay near Baugio and Clark Field.
 On December 22, 1941 the Japanese made an amphibious landing at Lingayen Gulf and advanced southward pushing back the defending American and Filipino forces.
 On December 24, 1941 the Japanese Army 16th Division (Moriota) made amphibious landings at Mauban, Atimonan and Stain.

-After the surrender of U. S. Army General Jonathan Wainwright at Mariveles on the Bataan Peninsula, Luzon was occupied by the Japanese.
-By 1944 until early 1945, Luzon was within range of U. S. Navy carrier aircraft and U. S. Army Air Force (USAAF) bombers and fighter.
+Retreating, American and Filipino forces withdrew to the Bataan Peninsula and defended until the the surrender by U. S. Army General Jonathan Wainwright on May 6, 1942 at Mariveles.
+Afterwards, the Japanese occupied Luzon.
+By 1944 until early 1945, Luzon was within range of U. S. Navy (USN) carrier aircraft and U. S. Army Air Force (USAAF) bombers and fighter.